What Are the Must-Haves for a Printer Maintenance Kit?

 - Fan Assembly.
 The fan assembly draws air into the printer at a precise rate – just enough to keep the paper flat as it travels through the print mechanism.

 Most printer maintenance kits also include specialized cleaning supplies to keep printer internals dust-free.
 Whenever a sheet of paper enters a printer, the tension and physical force needed to make it printable often shave off tiny particles of paper in the process.
 Paper is, after all, a fragile material.

 The combined result of thousands of paper sheets flowing through an office printer can lead to a significant amount of paper dust settling in the printer’s mechanical parts.
 If any of these parts operate in a slightly different way than usual, the entire printer will malfunction and a paper jam is likely.

 When a paper jam occurs, the act of removing the paper from the inside of the printer can generate even more paper dust.
 This is why certain printers jam more frequently than others.
 Every time a printer has a paper jam, it makes itself more susceptible to future paper jams.

 Cleaning your printer’s internal components with the manufacturer-provided fine-bristled cleaning brush can help extend the life of a paper jam-prone printer.
 Some manufacturers recommend the use of a toner vacuum.
 Do not try to use a commercial vacuum cleaner to clean your printer.

 Office managers dealing with misbehaving printers need to make sure they have all the parts necessary to guarantee reliable print performance.
-Kelley Imaging can help you identify and acquire those components at attractive rates.
+Kelley Connect can help you identify and acquire those components at attractive rates.